vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 - The network package size of each hit.
 Returning hits with larger fields, costs more resources and higher `summaryfetchtime` than smaller docs.
 Less is more.
 - The summary used with the query, and which fields goes into the summary.
-For example, a [document-summary](../document-summaries.html) which only contain fields that are defined as `attribute` will be fetched out of memory, while the `default` summary, or others containing at least one none-attribute field will potentially access data from disk storage.
+For example, a [document-summary](../document-summaries.html) which only contain fields that are defined as `attribute` will be read from memory.
+For the `default` summary, or others containing at least one non-attribute field, a fill will potentially access data from summary storage on disk.
 Read more about [Vespa attributes](../attributes.html).
 - [summary-features](../reference/schema-reference.html#summary-features) used to return computed
- [rank features](../reference/rank-features.html) from the content nodes.
+ [rank features](../reference/rank-features.html) to be returned from the content nodes.

 Let us create an explicit [document-summary](../document-summaries.html) which only contain the `track_id` field.
-Since `track_id` is defined in the schema as `attribute`, summary fetches using this document summary will be requesting data from in-memory.
-In addition, we save the network as we are transferring less data per hit.
+Since `track_id` is defined in the schema with `attribute`, any summary fetches using this document summary will be reading data from in-memory.
+In addition, we save network time as we are transferring less data per hit.

 <pre>
 document-summary track_id {